Learn How to Code

 Step 2.5 Testing your key

-Follow the directions in this article from GitHub to verify your SSH connection (Don't forget to omit the $ when you copy and paste the code!).
+Follow the directions in to verify your SSH connection (Don't forget to omit the $ when you copy and paste the code!).
 You should see this response in your terminal: Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.
 Fear not the part about not being provided shell access.
 If you see this message, you've successfully added your SSH key and you can move on.